 top of page

-The Best Exercise for Hip Strength & Treating Hip Bursitis.
+The Best Exercises for Hip Strength & Treating Hip Bursitis

 Physio Jess helping a older clients with hip and knee strength on the wunda chair doing clinical pilates

-Hip health is a vital aspect of overall well-being.
-Lateral hip pain, which manifests as discomfort on the outer side of your hip, can pose a significant challenge when it comes to diagnosis and management.
-It's a prevalent orthopedic issue that's often referred to by various names, such as;
+Lateral hip pain which manifests as discomfort on the outer side of your hip, can pose a significant challenge when it comes to diagnosis and management.
+It's a prevalent orthopaedic issue that's often referred to by various names, such as;

 • or simply lateral hip pain.